 8.3 Procedure for measurement report sending in Packet Transfer mode

 The procedure for NC measurement report sending shall be initiated by the mobile station at expiry of the NC measurement report interval timer T3158 (see sub-clause 5.6.1 and 3GPP TS 44.160).
 At expiry of the timer T3158 the mobile station shall restart the timer T3158, perform the measurements and send either the PACKET MEASUREMENT REPORT message containing the ‘NC measurement report struct’ or the PACKET ENHANCED MEASUREMENT REPORT message on PACCH.
+An exception is the case of a mobile station that has enabled EC-EGPRS operation where the procedure of NC measurement report sending is not supported.

 Following a downlink TBF establishment, the PACKET MEASUREMENT REPORT or PACKET ENHANCED MEASUREMENT REPORT message shall not be sent on the uplink PACCH associated with this TBF until two Packet Ack/Nack ((EGPRS) PACKET DOWNLINK ACK/NACK or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 or EGPRS PACKET DOWNLINK ACK/NACK TYPE 3 or EGPRS PACKET DOWNLINK ACK/NACK DLMC) messages have been sent to the network.